RosebankCodeWars/CodeWar_1/Problem3/README.md

-# Problem 3 - Diamonds in the rough
+# Problem 3 - Diamonds in the Rough

+Two R solutions